The Bolzano Municipal Museum near the Museum of Archeology and the Municipal Library is the oldest museum of South Tyrol.

 Image gallery: Bolzano Municipal Museum

-- Tuesdays - Sundays from 10 am - 6 pm
+from Tuesday to Sunday from 10 am to 6 pm